radajo2/practice-tdd-parking-lot-2021-8-1-15-16-40-779/test cases.md

     Then return nothing with error message "No available position."

 # Story 3
-[] Case1
+[x] Case1
-    Given a parking lot, a car, and standard parking boy
+    Given a parking lot, and a car
-    When park the car
+    When park the car by standard parking boy
     Then return a parking ticket.

-[] Case2
+[x] Case2
-    Given a parking lot, a parked car, a correct ticket, and standard parking boy
+    Given a parking lot, a parked car, and a correct ticket
-    When fetch the car
+    When fetch the car by standard parking boy
     Then return car

 [] Case3
-    Given a parking lot, two parked cars, two parking tickets, and standard parking boy When fetch twice
+    Given a parking lot, two parked cars, and two parking tickets
+    When fetch twice by standard parking boy
     Then return the right car

 [] Case4
-    Given a parking lot, unrecognized ticket, and standard parking boy
+    Given a parking lot, and unrecognized ticket
-    When fetch the car
+    When fetch the car by standard parking boy
     Then return nothing with error message "Unrecognized parking ticket."

 [] Case5
-    Given a parking lot, a used ticket, and standard parking boy
+    Given a parking lot, and a used ticket
-    When fetch the car
+    When fetch the car by standard parking boy
     Then return nothing with error message "Unrecognized parking ticket."

 [] Case6
-    Given a parking lot without any position, a car, and standard parking boy
+    Given a parking lot without any position, and a car
-    When park the car
+    When park the car by standard parking boy
     Then return nothing with error message "No available position."